eonadler/eonadler.github.io/research.markdown

 Dark matter distributions in five Milky Way-est simulations in a standard CDM cosmology.
 Each image is centered on the dark matter halo that hosts the Milky Way, and analogs of the Milky Way's largest satellite galaxy, the <a href="https://en.wikipedia.org/wiki/Large_Magellanic_Cloud">LMC</a>, are visible near the center of each system.
 Adapted from <a href="https://arxiv.org/abs/2404.08043">Buch & Nadler et al. 2024</a>.
 </sub></p>

-### Symphony
+#### Symphony

 <p style="margin-bottom: 35px">
 I led <a href="https://arxiv.org/abs/2209.02675">Symphony</a>, a compilation of 262 cosmological dark matter-only zoom-in simulations spanning four decades of host halo mass.
 Symphony includes host halos with masses similar to the LMC, Milky Way, galaxy group systems (e.g., strong gravitational lenses), low-mass galaxy clusters, and massive galaxy clusters.
 See <a href="https://web.stanford.edu/group/gfc/gfcsims/build/html/symphony_overview.html">here</a> for details and data access.
 </sub></p>

-## Galaxy--Halo Connection Modeling
+### Galaxy--Halo Connection Modeling

-### Semi-analytic Techniques
+#### Semi-analytic Techniques

 <p style="margin-bottom: 32px">
-Extracting cosmological information from observations of the local universe requires theoretical predictions for dark matter structure that are both accurate and efficient.
-I am expanding the open-source structure formation model <a href="https://github.com/galacticusorg/galacticus/wiki">GALACTICUS</a> to generate constrained realizations of the Milky Way.
+Extracting cosmological information from observations of the local universe requires accurate and efficient theoretical predictions for dark matter structure and the galaxy--halo connection.
+I am expanding the open-source structure and galaxy formation model <a href="https://github.com/galacticusorg/galacticus/wiki">GALACTICUS</a> to generate constrained realizations of the Milky Way subhalo and satellite galaxy population.
 These predictions will be thousands of times less expensive than existing methods and calibrated to match the results of cosmological simulations.
+In <a href="https://academic.oup.com/mnras/article/521/3/3201/7068109?login=false">Nadler et al. 2022</a>, I demonstrated that similar techniques are useful for modeling high-redshift galaxies observed by JWST.
 </p>

 ![galacticus]({{eonadler.github.io}}/assets/img/galacticus.png){:width="100%"}
 <p style="line-height: 1.0; margin-top: -15px; margin-bottom: -20px"><sub>
 Example of an assembly history for a Milky Way-mass system (left panel) and its dark matter substructure (right panel) generated using GALACTICUS.
 Our approach guarantees that key observational constraints on the Milky Way's evolution, including the recent infall of the Large Magellanic Cloud (red circle), are satisfied.
-Adapted from Nadler et al. (in prep).
 </sub></p>

-### Empirical Techniques
+#### Empirical Techniques

-Understanding the connection between the faintest galaxies and the dark matter halos they form and reside in is a crucial component of galaxy formation and cosmological theory.
-I have helped extend empirical models of the galaxy--halo connection into the regime of ultra-faint dwarf galaxies.
-The resulting framework flexibly models [satellite disruption due to central galaxies](https://arxiv.org/abs/1712.04467) and the [detailed relationship between halo and galaxy properties](https://arxiv.org/abs/1809.05542).
+The connection between dwarf galaxies and dark matter halos critically informs galaxy formation and dark matter science.
+I have developed a flexible empirical model of the galaxy--halo connection, which extends to the faintest known systems.
+This model and inference framework includes a [machine-learning model for satellite disruption due to central galaxies](https://arxiv.org/abs/1712.04467) and parameterizes the [subhalo--satellite galaxy connection](https://arxiv.org/abs/1809.05542).

 <p style="margin-bottom: 30px">
-Applying this framework to Dark Energy Survey and Pan-STARRS1 data revealed the <a href="https://arxiv.org/abs/1912.03303">impact of the Large Magellanic Cloud on the Milky Way satellite population</a> and the efficiency of galaxy formation in low-mass halos.
+Applying this framework to [Dark Energy Survey](https://www.darkenergysurvey.org/) and [Pan-STARRS1](https://www.ifa.hawaii.edu/research/Pan-STARRS.shtml) data revealed the <a href="https://arxiv.org/abs/1912.03303">impact of the Large Magellanic Cloud on the Milky Way satellite population</a> and the efficiency of galaxy formation in low-mass halos.
 The model's predictions are also <a href="https://arxiv.org/abs/2008.12783">consistent with observations of Milky Way analogs</a> from the <a href="https://sagasurvey.org/">SAGA Survey</a>.
 </p>

 ![galhalo]({{eonadler.github.io}}/assets/img/galhalo.png){:width="100%"}